benwalks/Lets-Build-Instagram-Free-Book/Chapter Three/Chapter 3 - Fabulous Forms & Pleasant Pagination.md

 I'm going to humor you and run through this line by line.
 If you don't need me to, just skip the dot points below and bask in your smugness.

+1. Assign Clicked to the global namespace so we can access it in other files - specifically, the comment's create.js.erb to get rid of the comment appending after the link.
-1. Wait for the document to be ready before running the code.
+2. Wait for the document to be ready before running the code.
 2. Listen for a click event on the ```.more-comments``` classes (each of our 'view all x comments' links).
 3. Once the AJAX call has been successful, move on to the next lines.
 4. Assign a ```postId``` variable based on the contents of the ```data-post-id``` html attribute (which we assigned in our post partial above).
 5. Replace the ```#comments_ + postId``` div with the contents of the returned AJAX data.
+6. Return True to clicked when the "view all comments" has been clicked on.
+This will help distinguish whether all the comments are showing, or just the four.

 Remember, we're returning html in our AJAX call.
 Based on our ```link_to``` method, we're sending a GET request to the comments of a specific post id.
 What else does this mean?
 We're going to need to create an ```index``` action within our comments controller in order to present some html to send over.